communitiesuk/delta-common-infrastructure/terraform/modules/marklogic/README.md

 ## SSH access

-You can manually ssh onto a MarkLogic instance:
+Connect via AWS Session Manager: https://eu-west-1.console.aws.amazon.com/systems-manager/session-manager/sessions.
+You can run `sudo -i` to access the server as the root user.

+If session manager is not working for some reason, you can instead manually ssh onto a MarkLogic instance via the bastion server.
+See [the main README](/README.md) for how to access the bastion server, and then SSH to the MarkLogic instance:

 1. `terraform output -raw ml_ssh_private_key > ~/.ssh/ml_privatekey`
 2. `ssh -J <username>@$(terraform output -raw bastion_dns_name) ec2-user@instance.ip.here -i ~/.ssh/your_normal_key -i ~/.ssh/ml_privatekey`